Iran says Trump’s ‘absurd tweets’ have incited disruption

-UNITED NATIONS (AP) — Iran says the U.S. “has crossed every limit” in international relations by expressing support for the anti-government protests roiling the Islamic Republic.
+UNITED NATIONS (AP) — Iran charged Wednesday that the U.S. “has crossed every limit” in international relations by expressing support for Iran’s anti-government protesters and said President Donald Trump’s “absurd tweets” have encouraged disruption.

-Iran’s ambassador to the United Nations complained in a letter Wednesday to the Security Council president.
+In a letter to U.N. officials, Iranian Ambassador Gholamali Khoshroo complained that Washington was intervening “in a grotesque way in Iran’s internal affairs.”
+He said Trump and Vice President Mike Pence were personally stirring up trouble.

-Ambassador Gholamali Khoshroo says U.S. President Donald Trump and Vice President Mike Pence have issued “numerous absurd tweets” that “incited Iranians to engage in disruptive acts.”
+“The President and Vice-President of the United States, in their numerous absurd tweets, incited Iranians to engage in disruptive acts,” the ambassador wrote to the U.N.
+Security Council president and U.N.
+Secretary-General Antonio Guterres.

 Most Read Stories